 Drag and drop the blue arrow from OLE DB Source to Slowly Changing Dimension Transformation to connect the data.

-STEP 6: Select a Dimension Table and Keys: This page is used to configure the Dimensional table information.
+STEP 6: Select a Dimension Table and Keys: This page is useful for configuring the Dimensional table information.

-Connection Manager: This option is used to provide a connection to the dimension table.
-Here we are using already created OLE DB Connection Manager and DimCustomer table present as the dimension table.
+Connection Manager: This option is useful to provide a connection to the dimension table.
+Here we are using the already created OLE DB Connection Manager and DimCustomer table present as the dimension table.
 You always have the luxury to change the connection by clicking the New button.

 - Input Columns: Columns that are coming from the OLE DB Source Or column that you want to insert or update.